FKA twigs sues Shia LaBeouf, alleging abusive relationship

 LaBeouf is known for his intensity as an actor, and sometimes self-lacerating public performances.

-He first gained fame as a teenager on the Disney Channel show “Even Stevens,” and is best known for his roles in 2007′s “Transformers,” 2008′s “Indiana Jones and the Crystal Skull.”
+He first gained fame as a teenager on the Disney Channel show “Even Stevens,” and is best known for his roles in 2007′s “Transformers” and in 2008′s “Indiana Jones and the Crystal Skull.”

 He has had several run-ins with the law during his career, including a 2017 New York City arrest for public drunkenness and disorderly conduct that was captured on a livestreamed video.
 He was sent to court-mandated rehabilitation.